General House Rules

 0-level spell use is not unlimited!
 Each of these spells a character knows can be cast a limited number of times per day.
 This limit is the character’s spell casting ability score used to determine spell use (INT, WIS, CHA).
 Thus, a spell-caster with an 18 in their spell casting ability score could cast all 0-level spells memorized 18 times per day.

 Each character has a small percentage of having possession of some minor magical family heirloom.
-This could consist of a weapon, a ring, an amulet, or possibly a scroll or potion of some kind.
-It is possible for all members of the adventuring party to start out with some minor magical item, however, it is also possible that only 1 or 2 members may have access to such items.
+This could be a weapon, a ring, an amulet, or possibly a scroll or potion of some kind.
+It is possible for all members of the adventuring party to start out with some minor magical item, however, it is also possible that only 1 or 2 members may have access to such items, or even none.

 INNATE MAGICAL ABILITY

-The powerful magicks hiding the island from the outside world have warped the space around the island, allowing the latest generation of children to not only be born without “The Mark”, but some have been born with some form of minor magical ability.
+The powerful magicks hiding the island from the outside world have warped the space around the island, allowing the latest generation of children to not only be born without “The Mark,” but a small few have been born with some form of minor magical ability.
 These innate abilities tend to show themselves fairly early in the child’s life, yet may take many years to master.
 Therefore, until the characters gain some experience in practical use of these innate magical abilities, there is a small percentage chance of spell failure.